Tutorials

 Short Biography

 J. Wenny Rahayu is an Associate Professor at the Department of Computer Science and Computer Engineering LaTrobe University.
 Her PhD thesis in the area of Object-Relational Databases has been awarded the Best PhD Thesis 2001 by the Computer Science Association Australia.
-She has been lecturing at the Department of Computer Science and Computer Engineering La Trobe University since 1995.
-In 2003, she was awarded the Dean's Award for excellence in teaching.
-Her research areas cover a wide range of advanced databases topics including Object-Relational Databases, Distributed and Parallel Databases, Web Databases, Bioinformatics Databases, Semantic Web and Ontology, Semantic Grid in Grid Computing, XML Databases and Data Warehousing.
+In 2003, she was awarded the Dean’s Award for excellence in teaching.
+Her research areas cover a wide range of advanced databases topics including XML Databases and Data Warehousing, Object-Relational Databases, Distributed and Parallel Databases, and Semantic Web and Ontology.
 She is currently the Head of Data Engineering and Knowledge Management Laboratory at La Trobe University.
-To date, she has successfully supervised to completion 5 PhD and more than 10 Masters/Honours level students.
-She publishes extensively every year, including four books (one authored and three edited), and more than 80 research papers in international journals and proceedings.
-She has been invited for numerous talks in her research areas, and has been appointed as member of journal editorial board and invited to serve as publicity chair, program-co-chair, and program committee member in several international journals and conferences in the area of databases and web applications.
+To date, she has successfully supervised to completion 8 PhDs and more than 10 Masters/Honours level students.
+She publishes extensively every year, including five books (two authored and three edited), and more than 80 research papers in international journals and proceedings.

-David Taniar holds Bachelors (Honours), Masters, and PhD degrees – all in Computer Science/Information Technology, with a particular speciality in Databases.
+David Taniar holds Bachelors (Honours), Masters, and PhD degrees &ndash all in Computer Science/Information Technology, with a particular speciality in Databases.
 He publishes extensively every year.
 He is currently a Senior Lecturer at the Faculty of Information Technology, Monash University, Australia.
-He first joined Monash University in 1997 as a lecturer in the Gippsland School of Computing and Information Technology.
-After a short stay at the Department of Computer Science, RMIT University in 1999-2000, he joined the School of Business Systems at Clayton in the beginning of 2001 as a Senior Lecturer.
 He is a founding editor-in-chief of a number of international journals, including Intl J of Data Warehousing and Mining, Intl J of Business Intelligence and Data Mining, Mobile Information Systems, Journal of Mobile Multimedia, Intl J of Web Information Systems, and Intl J of Web and Grid Services.
-He is also an editorial board member of numerous international journals.

 Back